 Lactation Support at Parkland Health Center

-At Parkland Health Center, all of our mother-baby nurses are well-trained to assist new moms with breastfeeding.
+At Parkland Health Center, all of our mother-baby nurses are certified lactation consultants and are available to assist new moms with breastfeeding.
 They participate in monthly lunch and learn sessions, which cover various breastfeeding topics, including the power of skin-to-skin; addressing latch pain; optimal hold techniques; and when to use nipple shields, syringes, breast shells, etc.

 Our nurses will help you initiate breastfeeding shortly after delivery.
 They’ll also offer access to one of our hospital-grade pumps and other breastfeeding tools, such as lanolin, nipple shields and syringes to help with feedings.
 Our goal is to educate and support you, giving you the best start and chance for continued, long-term breastfeeding success.